techzolutionz/techzolutionz.github.io/bio.md

 # Dexter Williams
 Hello everyone.
-My name is Dexer Williams and I was born and raised in Houston, Texas.
-I currently serve in the United States Navy in Iwakuni, Japan.
-I'am an Aviation Maintenance Administrationman (aka.
+My name is Dexer Williams and I was born and raised in [Houston, Texas](https://en.wikipedia.org/wiki/Houston).
+I currently serve in the United States Navy in [Iwakuni, Japan](https://en.wikipedia.org/wiki/Iwakuni).
+I'am an [Aviation Maintenance Administrationman](https://www.public.navy.mil/bupers-npc/enlisted/community/aviation/Pages/AZ.aspx)(aka.
 PAPERPUSHER).
-I have about 4 years experience as a SA/DBA and been have been in the Navy going on 8 years.
+I have about 4 years experience as a SA/DBA and have been in the Navy going on 8 years.
 Below is a list of my Naval experiences and job details.
 + Aircraft Logs & Records
 + Maintenance Admin
 + System Administrator